Kleinia petraea f. variegata

 Kleinia petraea 'Variegata', Senecio jacobsenii f. variegata, Senecio jacobsenii 'Variegata'

 Kleinia petraea f. variegata, also known as Senecio jacobsenii f. variegata, is a creeping groundcover with thick, succulent stems.
-The green leaves are variegated with creamy-white, fleshy, egg-shaped and up to 3 inches (7.5 cm) long.
-They overlap like shingles along the thick stems and blush an interesting purple color in winter.
+The green leaves are variegated with creamy-white, fleshy, egg-shaped, and up to 3 inches (7.5 cm) long.
+They overlap like shingles along the thick stems and blush an attractive purple color in winter.
 The bright orange, rayless, composite flowers usually appear in fall or winter.